Home » Recipes » Desserts » Gluten-Free Cookies » Gluten-Free Shortbread Cookies

 • Remove from oven and place pan on a rack to cool briefly, then place cookies on the rack to cool completely.

-• Melt the chocolate in a double boiler or microwave.
+• Melt the chocolate in a double boiler or microwave if using.
 Drizzle over cooled cookies.

 Nutrition